iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 Warning: This is a work in progress!

+### Things not to do
+- Do not use "cleaner" programs to clear browser cache/cookies.
+These programs may cause problems with your browser.
+Use your browser settings to clear cookies and cache.

 ### Remove spam notifications
 Malicious websites can send you spammy notifications, such as fake warnings about malware: <br>
 <img src="spam notifiation 1.jpg" width=300 height=300>